 - If there are fewer than 5 students interested in participating, you may register incomplete teams.
 For an incomplete team’s Team and Guts round scores to be officially considered, incomplete teams must have at least 3 students.
 Teams with one or two students will be merged into larger teams.

 - We do not allow mixed-school or mixed-organization teams.
 However, we do allow organizations consisting of home-school groups, and community activity groups, to name a few.

 - We do not allow elementary school students to participate in MBMT.

 - Finally, any school or organization with students in grades 6-8 can register and attend.

-- The Subject Test round consists of eight questions per subject with two subject tests and lasts thirty minutes.
-The subjects are Algebra, Geometry, Counting and Probability, and Number Theory.
+- The Individual round consists of two tests, each with eight questions and lasting thirty minutes.
+Individual Tests are on two subjects among Algebra, Geometry, Counting and Probability, and Number Theory.

-- The Team round contains fifteen questions for all team members to collaboratively solve in half an hour.
+- The Team round contains fifteen questions for all team members to collaboratively solve in 45 minutes.

 - The Fun round is an exciting, new round consisting of several separate mini-events, including puzzles, trivia, and an estimation round.